aymankenobi/chicago-taxi-pipeline/README.md

 **Definition**: Taxi IDs ranked by total tips earned, filtered to the last 3 months of available data.

-**Assumptions & Methodology**:
+**Key Assumptions**:
-- **Cash tips are not recorded** in this dataset.
-Only credit card payments capture tip amounts.
-Therefore, the analysis is filtered to `payment_type = 'Credit Card'` only.
-This is a critical assumption — the "top tip earners" ranking reflects credit card tipping behaviour, not total tipping across all payment methods.
+- **Cash tips are not recorded.** Only credit card payments capture tip amounts (94.93% capture rate vs 0.14% for cash).
+Analysis filtered to `payment_type = 'Credit Card'` to avoid penalising taxis in cash-heavy areas for a data limitation.
-- **"Last 3 months"** is defined as the 3 calendar months preceding the most recent trip date in the dataset.
-The dataset's latest date is **2023-12-31**, so the analysis window is **October–December 2023**.
+- **"Last 3 months"** = October–December 2023.
+The dataset's most recent date is 2023-12-31.
-- The mart (`mart_taxi_tips`) is aggregated at the **taxi × month** grain with no hardcoded date filters or row limits.
-The Looker Studio dashboard applies year/month dropdown filters and sorts by `total_tips DESC` to show the top earners.
+- **No hardcoded LIMIT or date filter in the mart.** The mart aggregates by taxi × month.
+Looker Studio applies year/month filters and sorts by total_tips descending.
-- **Avg Tip Per Trip** and **Tip Percentage** are calculated as Looker Studio calculated fields (`SUM(total_tips) / SUM(total_trips)` and `SUM(total_tips) / SUM(total_fare)`) to avoid the statistical error of averaging pre-aggregated averages across months.
+- **Calculated fields in Looker Studio**: `SUM(total_tips) / SUM(total_trips)` for average tip and `SUM(total_tips) / SUM(total_fare)` for tip percentage.
+This avoids the statistical error of averaging pre-aggregated monthly averages.
-- Not every taxi operates in every month.
-A driver who worked only October and November is still ranked fairly by their actual total — they are not penalised for missing December.
-The question asks "who earns more" (a total), not "who earns most efficiently" (a rate).

-**Dashboard**: Page 1 — filterable table sorted by total tips.
+- **Ranking by total, not rate.** A driver who earned $5,000 in 2 months outranks a driver who earned $3,000 in 3 months.
+Not every taxi operates every month — this is expected and does not bias the ranking.

 ---